Gene Ronzani: Rare athlete at Marquette

 In track, Ronzani under Coach Con Jennings, was a consistent team man in shot put and javelin.
 He competed with Marquette's 1932 Central Collegiate champions, and also tried out for the US Olympic team in the spring of 1932.
 After graduation Tuffy joined the Chicago Bears' National Football league championship drive.
 After Ronzani's playing days, he joined the Bear coaching staff and served in a coaching position under The Coach and Bear owner George "Papa Bear" Halas until 1950.
 In 1950, he was hired as head coach and general manager of the Green Bay Packers.
 Tuffy introduced the first Black American player into the Packer lineup as Green Bay's coach, a move he was widely criticized for at the time.
 As head coach and general manager, Ronzani's first game was against the Detroit Lions at aging City Stadium in Green Bay.
 The 22,096 fans were first introduced to new green and gold uniforms.
 Both jerseys and pants were kelly green with gold numbers on the tops, two gold stripes around the upper sleeves, and a one-inch gold stripe down the side of each leg.

-Ronzani's football genius originated such formations as the double-wing, the shotgun offenses and the umbrella defense.
-It is now believed that many of his formations were his way of confusing his good friend and then arch-rival George Halas.
-Both coaches knew all too well each other's onfield football tactics.

 In tribute to his fantastic career at Marquette, a Marquette Tribune story in 1932 honored him saying that "Ronzani easily finds a place for himself among Marquette's immortals."